sebdiem/orchex/README.md

 - **Pure-python task graph** – Decorating functions with `@dag.task` registers them on that Dag.
 Dependencies are declared via `requires=["other_task"]`, so the graph lives entirely in code (no YAML/DSL).
 - **Snapshots make DAGs immutable** – When you run `orchex snapshot`, every task + its dependencies are persisted under a generated `dag_version`.
 Runs always reference a specific snapshot, guaranteeing code churn doesn’t affect in-flight executions.
 - **Multi-DAG friendly** – A single Postgres schema can store multiple DAGs.
 Each snapshot row records `dag_name`, and workers now filter claims/metrics by their Dag, so you can run isolated worker pools per workflow or share the same queue if you prefer.
-- **Registry, service, worker flow** – `Dag.registry` feeds `OrchestratorService`, which writes snapshots and fan-outs jobs. `Worker` takes the same registry + dag name to execute tasks.
-This round-trip guarantees the worker only ever sees tasks that belong to its Dag.
+- **Registry, service, worker flow** – `Dag.registry` feeds `OrchestratorService`, which writes snapshots and fan-outs jobs. `Worker` takes the same registry + dag name to execute tasks inside subprocesses.
+Because processes are short-lived, every task function and its inputs/results must be picklable.

 ## Configuration